 Carl Rogers said the therapist tries "to hear the sounds and sense the shape of the other person's inner world.
 He asks himself, 'Can I resonate to what [the person] is saying, can I let it echo back and forth in me, so deeply that I sense the meanings he is afraid of yet would like to communicate, as well as those meanings he knows."
 (In Godfrey T. Barrett-Lennard, Carl Rogers' Helping System: Journey and Substance, p.
 93)

 Rogers' listening gift shows me that truly hearing someone is deeper, more attentive, and more empathic than I have ever thought.

-Tonight I am re-reading Adam McHugh's excellent book A Listening Life: Embracing Attentiveness In a World of Distraction.
+Adam McHugh has written an excellent book that helps us here - A Listening Life: Embracing Attentiveness In a World of Distraction.
 McHugh says listening is a form of kenosis, a self-emptying, so the thoughts of another can find a place to speak in you.
 He writes,

 "Listening is central to the gospel.
 Emptying yourself, assuming the role of a servant and submitting to others is not only the description of Christ's incarnation, it is also the description of a true listener."
 (P. 36)